wonderunit/shot-core/README.md

 Environment vars:
 - `ZCAM`: address of Z Cam, default `10.98.33.1`
-- `PORT`: shot core server port, default 4000
+- `PORT`: shot core server port, default 8000, proxied through browser-sync to 4000
 - `DEBUG`: configure `debug` library logging

 If you don’t have access to a Z Cam, you can run the [Z Cam Mock Server](./lib/zcam/mock-server/README.md) and start the server with: